jolexa/blog.jolexa.net/content/post/gentoo-a-critical-look-at-the-qa-process.md

 +# tracer bug 349918
 +=app-text/poppler-0.16.0

-&#8230;and there was some discussion on IRC.
+...and there was some discussion on IRC.
 The QA team (at least a few members) says that the *&#8220;tree is broken&#8221;* with poppler-0.16.
 At time of this writing, 7 packages were reported on the tracker bug and 2 were fixed already.
 So, it is my opinion that progress for Gentoo is hampered because of this masking.
 I'll explain why but first the different theories to package testing that I have observed.

 <u>Theory 1:</u>
 Run full arch for stability.
 The problem with this theory is that some group of people/machines need to test ~arch packages first and report issues, otherwise they will hit the stable users and the concept of the arch/~arch tree will break down.
 The advantage being less compilation in general, and the goal being stability or less breakage.
 I consider this theory for people that are new to Gentoo.